orientechnologies/orientdb-docs/OrientDB-Neo4j-Importer.md

 This section includes a few strategies that you can use to query your data after the import.

 As first thing, please be aware that in OrientDB you can query your data using both [SQL](http://orientdb.com/docs/master/Commands.html) or pattern matching.
-In case your are familiar with Neo4j's Cypher query language, it may be more easy for you to use our pattern matching (see our [MATCH](http://orientdb.com/docs/master/SQL-Match.html) syntax for more details).
+In case you are familiar with Neo4j's Cypher query language, it may be more easy for you to use our pattern matching (see our [MATCH](http://orientdb.com/docs/master/SQL-Match.html) syntax for more details).
 However, keep in mind that depending on your specific use case, our SQL can be of great help.

 ### Counting all nodes